sanjaypojo/papyrus/content/nodejs-heroku-hello-world.md

     node --version

 That should output something like `v0.10.25`.
 Please note you might have to use `nodejs --version` in some cases.
+Also run `npm --version`.
+This is node's own package manager, and is super useful.

 ### Your First Node server
 Create a file in your repository and call it `web.js`